This is an annual competition for community groups in the Scottish Borders.

 - Town with a population over 2.5k

 - Champion of Champions each class winner from the previous year judged against each other

 You can enter the Community Awards even if you are not entering the Floral Gateway competition.

-- The Welcome Award - for first time entrants to the Floral Gateway competition
+For first time entrants (or those returning after a lengthy absence) to the Floral Gateway competition

-- The Quality of Life Award – One award in each of the Council’s five areas (Berwickshire, Cheviot, Eildon, Teviot and Liddesdale and Tweeddale).
-This award will recognise the significant impact that a project, initiative or ongoing community involvement in each area has made to support, promote and enhance the quality of life in that area.
-Judged by the Neighbourhood Area Manager in consultation with the Area Forum Chairman
+One or more award in each of our five areas (Berwickshire, Cheviot, Eildon, Teviot and Liddesdale and Tweeddale).
+This award will recognise the significant impact that a project, initiative or ongoing community involvement in each area has made to support, promote and enhance the quality of life in that area

-- The Border Biodiversity Award – Where a project, initiative or community wishes to be considered for their efforts in increasing the biodiversity of the region.
-This could be through local food production, recycling or through enhancing the region as a result of changed environmental maintenance.
+Where a project, initiative or community wishes to be considered for their efforts in increasing the biodiversity of the region.
+This could be through local food production, recycling or through enhancing the region as a result of changed environmental management or maintenance

 Why should my community enter?

 Communities find that local people take pride in their environment.
 This has made them: